-The shift to ubiquitous connectivity has pushed traditional communication service providers (CSPs) to invest in 5G infrastructure, spectrum and networks, and it has compelled cable service providers to find ways to leverage their new spectrum rights.
-Although this has driven innovation for consumers, on-demand viewing with over-the-top (OTT) players has disrupted the space and begun cannibalizing traditional services, impacting the voice and data value chain.
+The shift to ubiquitous connectivity has pushed traditional communication service providers (CSPs) to invest in 5G infrastructure, spectrum and networks.
+And it has compelled cable service providers to find ways to leverage their new spectrum rights.
+So far, this move has driven innovation for consumers.
+On-demand viewing with over-the-top (OTT) players has disrupted the space and begun cannibalizing traditional services, impacting the voice and data value chain.

 Turning 5G Enterprise Challenges into Opportunities

 Enterprise solutions can open new markets and new revenue streams.
 This uncharted territory brings a unique set of challenges, but within those challenges lies opportunity.
 5G networks are faster, have expanded capabilities and enable efficient intranets that connect more devices.
 However, existing enterprise devices need transformation to “speak” the new 5G language.
 This transformation is central for enterprises to take advantage of the expanded network – an important area where a trusted partner can add tremendous value.
 For example, a system integration partner can connect existing wired devices to the 5G backbone to monitor cables and reduce equipment downtime caused by damage and failures.

 CSPs should develop partner ecosystems that can deliver complete, next-generation enterprise solutions.
 Look for partners with core engineering in their DNA, connectivity expertise, vertical domain expertise, skill at navigating Industry 4.0 frameworks, and a history of solving enterprise business problems.
 These skills and more are required for CSPs to truly deliver the 5G-enabled solutions that will drive their next wave of growth.